Our Family Law and Custody Lawyers Help with Parental Alienation in California

 If you believe that your current or former spouse or partner may be engaging in attempts at parental alienation, you should consult with an attorney promptly.
 It generally is not advisable to attempt to deal with your child’s other parent directly, and you need to make sure you do not do anything that could be viewed as an attempt at retaliation.

-At Seastrom Tuttle & Murphy, our Irvine family lawyers can advise you of what to do, and we can undertake appropriate efforts to gather evidence of your child’s other parent’s attempts at alienation.
+At Seastrom Tuttle & Murphy, our Irvine parental alienation lawyers can advise you of what to do, and we can undertake appropriate efforts to gather evidence of your child’s other parent’s attempts at alienation.
 Some of the types of evidence that can be used to prove parental alienation include:

 - Voicemails, emails and text messages